Middle-aged drinkers should have more alcohol-free days – campaigners

 Middle-aged drinkers are being encouraged to have more alcohol-free days as part of a new health campaign.

-Public Health England said those aged between 45 and 65 were more likely to surpass the recommended 14 units of alcohol per week.
+Public Health England said those aged between 45 and 65 were more likely to surpass the recommended 14 units of alcohol per week, which is equivalent to six pints of average-strength beer or 10 small glasses of low-strength wine.

 According to the Health Survey for England published last December, those polled aged 45-54 consume an average of 17 units in seven days while those aged 55-64 drink 19.5 units on average.